AdobeDocs/experience-platform.en/help/sources/connectors/cloud-storage/google-cloud-storage.md

 ## Prerequisite setup for connecting your Google Cloud Storage account

 In order to connect to Platform, you must first enable interoperability for your Google Cloud Storage account.
-To access the interoperability setting, open your Google Cloud Storage console and select **[!UICONTROL Settings]** from the **[!UICONTROL Storage]** option of the navigation panel.
+To access the interoperability setting, open Google Cloud Platform and select **[!UICONTROL Settings]** from the **[!UICONTROL Storage]** option of the navigation panel.

 ![](../../images/tutorials/create/google-cloud-storage/nav.png)

 The **[!UICONTROL Settings]** page appears.
 From here, you can see information regarding your Google project ID and details about your Google Cloud Storage account.
-To access interoperability settings, select **[!UICONTROL Interoperability]** from the top header].
+To access interoperability settings, select **[!UICONTROL Interoperability]** from the top header.

 ![](../../images/tutorials/create/google-cloud-storage/project-access.png)